Angular has its own vocabulary. Most Angular terms are common English words with a specific meaning within the Angular system.

 Read more in the Structural Directives page.

-An expression is a Dart-like syntax that Angular evaluates within a data binding.
+A Dart-like syntax that Angular evaluates within a data binding.

 Angular renders a view under the control of one or more directives, especially component directives and their companion templates.
 The component plays such a prominent role that it’s often convenient to refer to a component as a view.

-Learn more about zones in this article.
+Read more about zones in this article.